Rush Hour (1998 film): Sequels

 A sequel, Rush Hour 2, which was primarily set in Hong Kong, was released in 2001.
 A third film, Rush Hour 3, which was primarily set in Paris, was released on August 10, 2007.
 Tucker earned $25 million for his role in the third film and Chan received the film's distribution rights in Asia.

 In 2007, before the release of Rush Hour 3, Ratner was optimistic about making a fourth film and potentially having it set in Moscow.
-In 2017 Chan agreed to a potential script for Rush Hour 4 after years of turning down scripts.
+In 2017, Chan agreed to a potential script for Rush Hour 4 after years of turning down scripts.

 Music

 Edwin Starr's "War" was used as the ending theme for the film.

 The film's soundtrack features the hit single "Can I Get A..." by Jay-Z, Ja Rule and Amil, as well as tracks by Flesh-n-Bone, Wu-Tang Clan, Dru Hill, Charli Baltimore and Montell Jordan.

-The official soundtrack album was also a success, certified platinum on January 21, 1999.
+The official soundtrack album was certified platinum on January 21, 1999.